 google-site-verification: googlebc26061d9f39b69f.html https://www.trusting-in-jesus.com/sd/support-files/eucookie.js (10 minutes) https://www.googletagmanager.com/gtag/js?id=UA-32777951-1 (15 minutes) https://www.google-analytics.com/analytics.js (2 hours) https://www.trusting-in-jesus.com/…ins/fontawesome/css/font-awesome.min.css (24 hours)

 John 6:41-71 Verse by Verse Bible Study

 Verses 41-42: So the Jews grumbled about him, because he said, "I am the bread that came down from heaven."
 They said, "Is not this Jesus, the son of Joseph, whose father and mother we know?
 How does he now say, 'I have come down from heaven'?"

-The people were not accepting Jesus' claim to Deity, and that He had come down from Heaven.
+The people would not accept Jesus' claim to Deity, nor that He had come down from Heaven.
 They were saying, "We’ve known Him all his life, and even his parents.
 How can He say that He came down from heaven?"

 They had a point in saying they had known Jesus and His family all His life.

 Except, they were not there when the angel, "Gabriel" came to Mary, and they were not there when Mary, expecting Jesus, visited Elizabeth who at the time was expecting "John the Baptist."

 Nor when the Spirit in John the Baptist, still in Elizabeth's womb had leaped when He recognized Jesus in the womb of Mary.
 (John the Baptist was filled with the Spirit from birth).